 - To establish channels for whistle-blowing and feedback; and

-- To establish a policy and strategy to promote board renewal and succession planning.
+- To establish a policy and plan for board renewal and succession planning.

 Accountability and Audit